 Please read the requirements carefully

-- Be an active veterinary student for the 2019-2020 school year OR have just graduated this spring or summer, OR be an existing client of Student Loan Planner
+- Be an active veterinary student for the 2019-2020 school year, OR have recently graduated this spring or summer, OR be an existing client of Student Loan Planner

 How Much and What Are We Giving Away?

 Student Loan Planner is doing pretty well, but we’re not a multi-million dollar organization either.
 All of the scholarship money is going to come directly out of the profits of the business.
 We view this as reinvesting in you as the reader that has helped this platform become successful.